DFHack/dfhack/docs/guides/quickfort-user-guide.rst

     #query Properly configure a food stockpile to accept tallow and dye
     {tallow}{permitdye}

+You can see a more complex example of this with the ``meltables`` stockpiles in the `lower right corner <https://docs.google.com/spreadsheets/d/1gvTJxxRxZ5V4vXkqwhL-qlr_lXCNt8176TK14m4kSOU/edit#gid=787640554>`__ of the industry level.

 The services_ level: handling multi-level dig blueprints
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~